bbalganjjm/natural_js/docs/implementation/roadmap.md

 # Next action

-Review [the M1 public contract](m1-contract.md) and [the M2 tooling plan](m2-plan.md); begin M2 only after its scope is approved.
+Review [the M2 tooling results](m2-plan.md) and [the M3 runtime plan](m3-plan.md) before implementing M3.

 # Decisions

 - Retain code used by framework behavior, including Form rules reached indirectly through HTML declarations, configuration, and List/Grid row forms.
 Remove a legacy utility only after checking direct and indirect framework reachability.
 - Keep framework-specific helpers private and near their owning feature.
-Do not move convenience libraries into a legacy or add-on package.
+Share a private module only when two or more framework roles need the same stable behavior; make import direction explicit and do not move convenience libraries into a legacy or add-on package.
 - Keep the formatter and validator engines, built-in rule names, declarative Form integration, messages, and the internal mask/date operations their rules require.
 Applications own new business-specific rules and transformations; typed rule options connect them to the same engine.
 - Use browser and JavaScript standards for replaceable helpers while preserving framework-visible behavior.
 Rewrite retained behavior with optimized, readable code rather than copying old implementations.
 Avoid wrapper APIs with no framework responsibility.
 - Keep authored HTML and CSS authoritative.
 Use data markers instead of DOM IDs for binding; prevent duplicate IDs in repeated rows and simultaneous views.
 Generate only repeated or necessary supporting elements; optional templates and themes must not force a design.
 - Use direct functions, plain objects, consistent options and results, and close placement of relevant code and types.
 Compile template bindings once, update affected fields, and measure speed on fixed nested-data fixtures.
 Measure agent correctness first, then context read, changes, elapsed time, and available token usage.
+- New 2.0 source and package files in `v2/` use Apache-2.0.
+Leave the 1.x source, package metadata, bundles, headers, and root LGPL license untouched.
 - New API names and signatures are decided in M1.
 Record each change in English OKF concepts, folder indexes, and the bundle log; pass the changed docs check with zero errors.

 # Verification log